Words are altered to conform to more recent writing and spelling.

 Taoists teaches that the body ties directly into the Chinese five (system) elements, and that we may gain knowledge of the world by understanding ourselves better.
 Chinese acupuncture is an outlet of Taoism, and the ancient Chinese classic I Ching (The Book of Changes) has evolved from it too.

-Legge was aided by the pioneering Chinese Wang T'ao (1828–97?) in the monumental translation of the Five Classics of Confucianism.
+The Scottish scholar James Legge (1815–97) was aided by the pioneering Chinese Wang T'ao (1828–97?) in the monumental translation of the Five Classics of Confucianism.
 Wang also spent two years with Legge in Europe.

 Legge, James, tr.
+1891.
 The Sacred Books of China: The Texts of Taoism.
-Oxford: Clarendon Press, 1891.
+Oxford: Clarendon Press.

-Mair, Victor H., tr.
+Mair, Victor Henry, tr.
+1994.
 Wandering on the Way: Early Taoist Tales and Parables of Chuang Tzu.
-New York: Bantam Books, 1994.
+New York: Bantam Books.

 Watson, Burton, tr.
+1968.
 Chuang Tzu: Basic Writings.
-New York: Columbia University Press, 1968.
+New York: Columbia University Press.